-Rome’s fountains constantly hit the headlines due to misbehaving foreigners diving naked or partially clothed into their cooling waters.
+A sip of fresh water is always freely available.
+These days Rome’s fountains make headlines due to misbehaving foreigners diving naked or partially clothed into their cooling waters.

 Fontana della Barcaccia